What Is Place Value? Primary School Explanation With Free Resources

 Free Place Value Worksheets and Lessons For Year 1 to Year 6

 Download this free resource pack of place value worksheets, questions and teaching aids.
-All resources support a maths mastery approach as used by the majority of primary schools.
+All resources support a maths mastery approach and are matched to White Rose maths and align with NCETM.

-When will my child learn about place value in school?
+When do children learn about place value in school?

 Place value is arguably one of the most important areas of the primary maths curriculum.

 Every year group has a set of objectives specifically focused on number and place value.
-Come September every year in primary school, your child is likely to be recapping previous place value work and building on it with larger (or smaller in the case of decimals) numbers.
+All teachers start the term in September with lessons recapping previous place value work and building on it with larger (or smaller in the case of decimals) numbers as the confidence of the class increases.

 taken from Third Space Learning’s online maths lessons.